• THE INCLUSION LIST

 • Nearly two-thirds of all nominations for Hispanic/Latinos have occurred since 2003.
 That was the first year Alfonso Cuarón was nominated.

-• Forty-eight nominations, or 19% of the total for Hispanic/Latinos have been in the four acting categories (Best Actor/Actress in a Leading/Supporting Role).
+• Fifty nominations, or 18% of the total for Hispanic/Latinos have been in the four acting categories (Best Actor/Actress in a Leading/Supporting Role).

-• The 22 nominees for Best Sound are accounted for by 9 people.
+• The 28 nominees for Best Sound are accounted for by 14 people.
 Frank A. Montaño has been nominated 9 times in this category but has never won.
-Only 1 Hispanic/Latina woman has been nominated for Best Sound (Michelle Couttolenc).
-She also won the award.
+There have been four Hispanic/Latinas nominated for Best Sound.
+Michelle Couttolenc is the only Hispanic/Latina woman to win the award.

-• The largest percentage of Hispanic/Latino nominees appeared in the Best Production Design category.
-Twelve percent of all nominees or 29 Hispanic/Latino artists were nominated for this award.
+• The largest percentage of Hispanic/Latino nominees appeared in the Best Animated Film category.
+Nine percent of all nominees or 21 Hispanic/Latino artists were nominated for this award.

 Winners

-• Nineteen percent (11) of all Hispanic/Latino winners were three men: Alejandro G. Iñárritu, Alfonso Cuarón, and Guillermo del Toro.
+• Nineteen percent (11) of all wins for Hispanic/Latino nominees were three men: Alejandro G. Iñárritu, Alfonso Cuarón, and Guillermo del Toro.
 All are international filmmakers.
 To put this into perspective, only 15 Oscar® wins have gone to Latinas in 97 years.
 Two of those wins were awarded to Hilary Swank, who may not even identify with this community according to popular press articles.
-If we remove Hilary Swank, the number is 13.
-This means no Latina has won an Oscar® for Best Actress in a Leading Role.
+If we remove Hilary Swank, then only 13 Latinas have won an Oscar - and none have won for Best Actress.

 • Of the 35 years with any Hispanic/Latino winners, there were 22 when only 1 Hispanic/Latino won an award.
 The last year this happened was 2025.